mfatihb97/Tourism_Agency/README.md

 # Setup:

-To run this project,install it locally and install AMMPS(MySQL) include example data into project.
+- To run this project,install it locally and install AMMPS(MySQL) include example data into project.
+- Import tourism_agency.txt file by converting it to tourism_agency.sql.